-Regarding application note 15 of BSI-PP-0035, the TOE provides information on the operating conditions monitored during Security IC Embedded Software execution and after a warm reset.
+Regarding application note 15 of BSI-CC-PP-0084-2014, the TOE provides information on the operating conditions monitored during Security IC Embedded Software execution and after a warm reset.
 No audit requirement is however selected in this Security Target.

-Limited capabilities (FMT LIM.1) [Test]
+Limited capabilities (FMT_LIM.1) / Test

-The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Limited capability and availability Policy [Test].
+The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced:

+Limited capability and availability Policy / Test.

-Limited availability (FMT_LIM.2) [Test]
+Limited availability (FMT_LIM.2) / Test

-- The TSF shall be designed and implemented in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: Limited capability and availability Policy [Test]. - 147 SFP_1: Limited capability and availability Policy [Test]
+- The TSF shall be designed and implemented in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1) / Test" the following policy is enforced: Limited capability and availability Policy / Test. - 156 SFP_1: Limited capability and availability Policy / Test

-Deploying Test Features after TOE Delivery does not allow User Data to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks.
+Deploying Test Features after TOE Delivery does not allow User Data of the Composite TOE to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks.